HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_02/Exercise_02_26/Exercise_02_26.md

 (a) Illegal a const variable must be initialized.
 (b) Legal.
 (c) Legal, assuming that cnt have been initialized.
 (d) Incrementing cnt is legal.
-It is not legal to increment sz.
+It is not legal to increment sz because it is defined as const.